cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Directory to store data in (default "./data")
 data-dir=

+# Tag name for environment.
+# If set, the value of this tag in traces and metrics will be used as the value of env label in metrics.
+env-tag=cube.environment

+# Default role to be assigned to a new user on signup.
+# Possible values are none, viewer, editor, admin.
+auth.default-role=viewer

 # Explicit address to advertise in cluster, e.g. 10.0.0.1.
 If not specified, CubeAPM will try to detect the address automatically.
 cluster.advertise-address=